Canon 10D vs Kodak AZ901

 Studio photographers will appreciate that the Canon 10D (unlike the AZ901) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The AZ901 is a recent model that features in the current product line-up of Kodak.
-In contrast, the 10D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 10D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 10D was succeeded by the Canon 20D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Kodak websites.
+Further information on the features and operation of the 10D and AZ901 can be found, respectively, in the Canon 10D Manual (free pdf) or the online Kodak AZ901 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 10D and the Kodak AZ901?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.